risyouss/British_airways_review/README.md

 # British Airways Review Dashboard

 An interactive dashboard built using **Tableau** to analyze and visualize customer reviews and ratings for British Airways.
-This project provides insights into key metrics with a user-friendly interface for exploring data through various filters and parameters. https://github.com/user-attachments/assets/c2a20504-2ad4-47a3-953f-25a1265b3d66
+This project provides insights into key metrics with a user-friendly interface for exploring data through various filters and parameters.<br> https://github.com/user-attachments/assets/c2a20504-2ad4-47a3-953f-25a1265b3d66

 ## Data Sources